chayleaf/urn/README.md

 percent-encoding/decoding functions return an iterator rather than a `String`.
 Once that's done, I think the crate will be ready for 1.0.

+Additionally, I may add functions for getting certain subslices of the URN.
+For example, the RFC recommends not to pass the q-component and the f-component to resolution services, so I can add a function that returns the part of the URN that doesn't have the q-component and f-component.
+The only open question for this API is the naming.

 ## Changelog

 - 0.1.0 - initial release